Pure-the-Language/Pure/README.md

 (CONSIDER PUTTING THEM ALL INTO GITHUB ISSUES)

 The current state of Pure is very OK to be used for one-liners and quick REPL commands.
-The two frontends (one REPL/CLI and the other Notebook) are generally very stable right now.
+The two frontends (one REPL/CLI and the other Notebook) are generally very stable right now (as of 2023 late summer to Dec).

-- [ ] The REPL interpreter (along with the core engine) aka.
+- [ ] (Architectural) The REPL interpreter (along with the core engine) aka.
 Pure.exe cannot parse statements that span multiple lines, this makes stuff like defining functions or classes very inconvinient if not at all impossible - this is not an issue when using Pure to execute script files, but is a hassle when using the REPL.
 The Pure.exe program itself apparently needs work, along with tne engine code - as a full re-write/replacement, we are yet to integrate BaseRepl from CSharpRepl and implement codename Aurora, though we must be careful to make sure the runtime and startup speed of Pure is acceptible, because at the moment the startup time of Pure is much slower than Python, Elixir or other cli programs.
 By all means, due to lack of development resources, we might not bother more advanced REPL because it's not worth it and Pure is very efficient without it for majority of use cases.
-- [ ] Importing and consuming Nuget packages is functional but not fully streamlined/safe yet - at the moment it's stable if we consume individual packages, but there is no built-in mechanism to safe-guard against potential dependency issues.
+- [ ] (Architectural) Importing and consuming Nuget packages is functional but not fully streamlined/safe yet - at the moment it's stable if we consume individual packages, but there is no built-in mechanism to safe-guard against potential dependency issues.
-- [ ] Currently `Help` is not showing extension methods.
+- [ ] (Architectural) See issues on Github, e.g. https://github.com/Pure-the-Language/Pure/issues/24

 - [ ] (Core)(Pipeline Library) Provide Utilities.Run that streamlines running command and gets output as string.
-- [ ] (Data Library) Provide `Data` (standalone).
 - [ ] (Core) Enhance "Arguments" with all kinds of command line argument utilities like Elixir and how we usually use it.
+- [ ] (Core) Provide optional toggle to Import to not use Static, default we do use Static.
+- [ ] Currently `Help` is not showing extension methods.

 - [ ] (Documentation) Create basic usage YouTube demo
 - [ ] (Documentation) Create standard library YouTube usage tutorial
+- [ ] (Documentation) Create very basic YouTube tutorials: Intro, CLI usage, Notebook usage, embedding (using Core to consume scripts), and standard library usage.
+Pure-The-Language YouTube channel.
+- [ ] (Documentation) Train custom OpenAI model helping new user decide which standard library or existing snippet can help solve specific problem.

+- [ ] (Management) Rename CentralSnippets to Snippets; This way it's much quicker to type.
 - [ ] (Standard libraries) Add/Implement those: CSV (Read Write), Excel (Read Write), DataSource (Read: CSV, Excel, ODBC), InMemoryDB, add Parcel DataGrid standalone package.
+- [ ] (Standard libraries, Data Library) Provide `Data` (standalone).
+- [ ] (Standard Libraries) Preparing for deprecating `Main` by well-encapsulating standard libraries using proper class modules and utilize the abstraction of StandardLibrary, ExperimentalLibrary, etc.

 - [ ] (Framework proposal) (Create a README first) Composer (or "Flow") with functional constructs: `Repeat`, `Sequence`, `Parallel`, `Condition`, and `(base class) Services` (as addons, existing ones: Query with pre and post-processing and simple template format, Stage for global state, etc. as basic nodes).
 Taking either actions or AtomicAction class instance; Auto-logging.
 (Can we utilize Aspire?)
-- [ ] (Standard Libraries) Preparing for deprecating `Main` by well-encapsulating standard libraries using proper class modules and utilize the abstraction of StandardLibrary, ExperimentalLibrary, etc.
+- [ ] (Framework) Expresso

 # (Wiki) Pure - The Scripting Language